Mighty Throw Barbarian Endgame Build Guide

 - Combat Bash is a core part of our skill rotation when it is combined with the "Bash Cleaves" tempered affix.
 With high Critical Strike Chance and while fighting in groups of enemies, this guarantees that the initial Mighty Throw hit, as well as its subsequent pulses, Overpower for massive amounts of damage.
 This skill should always be used with a Two-Handed Mace.

 - Mighty Throw is our main skill and primary damage dealer.
 At base, it has a major downside in being a cooldown-based ability, but we solve this completely by equipping The Third Blade, which turns it into a spammable pseudo-Core Skill.
 We further bolster its power by incorporating theHerculean Spectacle Aspect, which gives it two additional projectiles.
+Since we benefit from the weapon-swap induced extra Pulses of Fighter's Mighty Throw, this skill should always be used with your Two-Handed Slashing weapon.

 - Call of the Ancients is a damage multiplier, an attack speed injection, and a Fury generator all-in-one while it is active.
 With Arreat's Bearing, it has a relatively low cooldown and can be cast quite often.